GiuseppeIII/TheShowdownEffectReloaded/Launcher/launcher.md

 ### 08/09/2022 ###

-**Version 1.0.1 Released**
+**Version 1.0.1 and 1.0.2 Released**

-Small update with bug and crashe fixes, balance tweaks, and small improvements.
+Update with bug and crash fixes, balance tweaks, and small improvements.
 For the full changelog please visit [The Showdown Effect: Reloaded discord](https://discord.gg/jUDTSUUTkG).